baus/install-discourse/README.md

 # Installing Discourse on Ubuntu and DigitalOcean
 Copyright 2013 by Christopher Baus <christopher@baus.net>.
 Licensed under GPL 2.0

-You may want to review the [screen capture](http://player.vimeo.com/video/62145259) of this installoation process.
+You may want to review the [screen capture](http://player.vimeo.com/video/62145259) of this installation process.

 Discourse is [web discussion forum software](http://discourse.org) by Jeff Atwood (et al.).
 Considering the state of forum software, and Jeff's previous success with StackOverflow, I'm confident it is going to be a success.